janinemarce/CC3-1-E-NASA/README.md

 Gameplay:
 Move the spaceship using the left, forward, and right button controls on your keyboard.
 Simply AVOID colliding with asteroids and shots from a flying saucer that appears throughout the game The Ship will automatically shoot bullets to destroy asteroids ahead.
-Lives : 3  If lives &lt; 3 = GAME OVER!!
+Lives : 3  If lives == 0, GAME OVER!!